Thoughts While Working at a Running Store

 If it feels comfortable…go with it.

 There are many running shoes for many different foot types.
-I cannot stress enough getting fit for the correct shoe.
+I cannot stress enough about getting fit for the correct shoe.
 Without the right shoe, you won’t make it very far.
-Go your local running store.
-They’ll be able to narrow down appropriate shoes for you (not based by how a shoe “looks”.
+Go to your local running store.
+They’ll be able to narrow down appropriate shoes for you (not based on how a shoe “looks.”
+Seriously trust the people working at a running store.
+They see a lot of feet and gaits.

-The right clothing and moisture wicking socks prevent blisters.
-I don’t know about you, but I’ve been mid run and found myself sweaty and chafing.
+The right clothing and moisture-wicking socks prevent blisters.
+I don’t know about you, but I’ve been mid-run and found myself sweaty and chafing.
 Not to mention the ten blisters on my feet.
+The right clothing prevents those “annoying running problems”.

-- The first thing most costumers say is they have “the worst feet in the world”.
+- The first thing most customers say is they have “the worst feet in the world.”
 As long as your feet don’t smell, they aren’t the worst.

 - I’m not a “serious” runner…anyone who is looking to get fitted for shoes is serious, don’t sell yourself short!

-If you have any questions about running shoes, work or products feel free to ask.
-I’m no expert, but I am thinking about creating a weekly series about it!
+If you have any questions about running shoes, work, or products, feel free to ask.
+I am thinking about creating a weekly series about it!

 Questions for you: